Weyl elements in isotropic reductive groups: Isotropic reductive groups

 is a minimal parabolic subgroup, see \cite[XXVI]{sga3} and \cite{index-loc} for details.
-Moreover, if \( G \) is a locally isotropic simple reductive group over arbitrary ring \( K \) and \( \mathfrak p \leqt K \) is a prime ideal, then the isotropic structure of \( G_{\mathfrak p} \) is well defined on \( G_s \) for sufficiently large \( s \in K \setminus \mathfrak p \).
+Moreover, if \( G \) is a locally isotropic simple reductive group scheme over arbitrary ring \( K \) and \( \mathfrak{p} \trianglelefteq K \) is a prime ideal, then the isotropic structure of \( G_{\mathfrak{p}} \) admits a continuation to \( G_s \) for sufficiently large \( s \in K \setminus \mathfrak{p} \).
 Finally, many questions on generic reductive group schemes reduce to simple ones using direct product decomposition and Weil restriction \cite[XXIV, proposition 5.10]{sga3}, see lemma \ref{ssys-sgr} below for an example of such approach.

 In any isotropic reductive group scheme \( G \) both \( G \) and \( L \) are indeed reductive group schemes, i.e. they are affine, smooth, and their geometric fibers are (connected) reductive algebraic groups.
 We say that \( U_\alpha \) are the \textit{root subgroups} of \( G \).
 Clearly, \( U_{2 \alpha} \leq U_\alpha \) for \( \alpha, 2 \alpha \in \Phi \) (if the type of \( \Phi \) is \( \mathsf{BC}_\ell \)),